Rogozin-high-school/sat_documentation/docs/Project definition.md

 ### Hardware
 1. Enwrapping the torquers.
 2. Inserting the torquers to the 3D design of the satellite.
+3. Get bidirectional power supplies.
-3. Connecting the torquers to bidirectional power supplies.
+4. Connecting the torquers to bidirectional power supplies.
-4. Wiring the power supply to the Raspberry Pi.
+5. Wiring the power supply to the Raspberry Pi.

 ## Satellite Computer Module (SCM)
+The system that will allow us to monitor and control the onboard equipment.

 ### Software

-### Hardware
+1. Implement the get commands that will allow us to control the magnetorquers.
+2. Make a pretty ui for controlling the magnetorquers.

 ...
 (Todo - continue this document)